lockejan/blog/content/posts/git-mergetool.md

 This only registers a variable which still needs a command to be executed.

 `git config mergetool.nvim.cmd 'nvim -d -c "wincmd l" -c "norm ]c" "$LOCAL" "$MERGED" "$REMOTE"'`

-This is the command to be executed when `git mergetool` is being executed via the CLI in a git repository.

 A short notice what is actually being executed here: